 However, the light travel times along the photon paths that form these multiple images are different !
 By measuring these differences (aka time delays) between the individual images of the same quasar, we can learn about the absolute geometrical configuration of the gravitational lens.
 With a model of the mass distribution in the lensing galaxy, these time delays give direct access to the value of Hubble’s constant H0 — at relatively low cost, in a way that is fully independent from other techniques, and without a distance ladder or complicated astrophysics.

 The COSMOGRAIL project is now running for more than 13 years.
 It monitors dozens of lensed quasars with small scale telescopes all around the world, including the 1.2m Swiss Leonard Euler telescope located a few hundred meters away from the 2.2m MPG telescope, in La Silla.
-The most recent, and perhaps most impacting result of this project is a 2.4% determination of the Hubble constant, using the light curves of the lensed QSO HE0435-1223 presented in the figure above.
+The most recent, and perhaps most impacting result of this project is a 2.4% determination of the Hubble constant, using the light curves of the lensed QSO HE0435-1223 presented in the figure below.

 Some light curves and results can be found in our latest publications.